 Project: A data-analysis group class project will consist of an oral presentation of results obtained from analyzing a dataset, and will require use of the R software.
 The students are expected to work in groups of 3-4 and each group can select a dataset of their choice to analyze (preferably from the research/educational domain of the students to bring more diversity of topics).
 No written report is required.

-The groups will present their results to the class on the last day of the course (Apr 22) during the usual class time.
+The groups will present their results to the class on the last day of the course (Apr 21) during the usual class time.
+Slides will be due the day before.
+More information will be provided through carmen.

 Grading scale